Speedcubing: Blindfolded

 In 2003, when the first blindfolded competitions were organized, world record solvers would use the 3OP (3-Cycle Orientation Permutation) Method, which orients and then permutes pieces using 3 cycles.
 As of today, methods such as 3-Style and M2 are among the fastest and most popular blind-solving methods.
 The Old Pochmann Method, which is a method that solves one piece at a time, is a method typically used by beginner blindsolvers.
 Blindfolded solvers use letter patterns to help memorize sequences of moves in order to solve the cube.

 The lettering scheme that blindfolded solvers use is called the Speffz lettering scheme, and each sticker or individual color is given a letter.
 The letters are assigned starting with the top edge of the top face, going clockwise, and beginning with A. The top edge of the top face is A, the right edge is B, the bottom edge is C, and the left edge is D. The same process is done on the other sides in the order top, left, front, right, back, and bottom to get every edge lettered from A to X. The same process is applied to all of the corners, starting with the top left corner and going clockwise in the same face order.
 A cycle of piece swaps is then used with the letter E being used as a buffer location for corners and D commonly being used for edges in the Old Pochmann method.

-The current 3x3 average and single blindfolded world record holder is Tommy Cherry, from the United States.
+As of 2026, the world record single holder is Tommy Cherry with a time of 11.56.
+The average world record is tied between Charlie Eggins and Tommy Cherry both having achieved a 14.05 average.

 Competitions

 Speedcubing competitions have been held every year since 2003.
 The WCA was formed in 2004 to govern all official competitions.
 For a competition to be official, it must be approved by the WCA and follow the WCA regulations.
-Included in the regulations is the necessity of having one or more WCA delegate in attendance.
+Included in the regulations is the necessity of having one or more WCA delegates in attendance.
 A delegate's main role is to ensure all regulations are followed during the competition.
 Once the competition is finished, results are uploaded to the WCA website.
 Judges oversee the round, delegates help the judge, runners give the scrambled or solved cube to the competitor/scrambler, and a scrambler scrambles the cube using moves generated by a computer.